BazzaCuda/MinimalistMediaPlayerX/README.md

-`ALT-SPACEBAR`          | activate the system menu to get to the About Box `ESCape`                | exit Fullscreen mode, or exit the app if not in fullscreen mode `SPACEBAR`              | pause/resume playback `BACKSPACE`             | reset zoom, pan, rotation, speed, brightness, contrast, gamma and saturation to normal `Numlock and mouse`     | with NumLock on, run your mouse along the progress bar to quickly "scrub" backwards and forwards through the video
+`ALT-SPACEBAR`          | activate the system menu to get to the About Box `ESCape`                | exit Fullscreen mode, or exit the app if not in fullscreen mode `SPACEBAR`              | pause/resume playback `BACKSPACE`             | reset zoom, pan, rotation, speed, brightness, contrast, gamma, saturation and captions/progress bar brightness to normal
+`Numlock and mouse`     | with NumLock on, run your mouse along the progress bar to quickly "scrub" backwards and forwards through the video
 `Ctrl and mouse`        | alternatively, hold a Ctrl key down to temporarily "scrub" along the progress bar with the mouse `Right Arrow`           | pauses the video and steps forwards one frame.
 Can be held down for rapid continuous stepping